 Accept the moment as it is.
 Accept how you’ve been resisting so much of what is actually happening in your life.
 Acknowledge your part in creating stress.

 Every day you can practice being with what is.
 This is your mindful way of life.
 Accept the present moment.

 It doesn’t, however, mean that you simply let circumstances overwhelm you

 Yes, you surrender, so you’re no longer fighting uselessly against facts.
 Or set yourself expectations which you really have no control over.

 Learn to focus on your business.
 On what you yourself can do.
 On your behaviour.
 That’s what you’re in charge of – your response.

 ‘You may come to see that you’ve never really been present, that you’ve been mentally living in other people’s business all your life.
 Just to notice that you’re in someone else’s business can bring you back to your own wonderful self.’

 Do comment below if you realise you’ve been railing against someone or something for years – and now you can simply let it be!
 And focus on what YOU will do next.

-If you like the simplicity of this idea, have a look at our next Mindfulness Courses taking place soon.
+If you like the simplicity of this idea, have a look at our Mindfulness Courses taking place online.
 Simple shifts in our behaviour can have profound results.
 Mindfulness is one of these profound skills.

 ‘Loving What Is’ by Byron Katie